reprojection-calibration/reprojection/code/library/database/README.md

 My basic idea is to use a sqlite database to store the calibration record.
 The world is built on sql databases and they have extremely strong support across programming languages and development environments (ex. python includes `sqlite3` by default).
-What I want to avoid is saving the data into a handcrafted folder structure with `data.csv` and `timestamp.txt` and then handwriting the ingestion code.
+What I want to avoid is saving the data into a handcrafted folder structure with `data.csv` and `timestamp.txt` etc. files and then handwriting the ingestion code.

-We need more powerful abstractions, and luckily the world provides us those tools :)
+We need more powerful abstractions, and luckily the world provides us the tools for that :)

 ## Motivation

-Existing calibration frameworks do not provide easy access to a detailed record of the calibration process.
-If users want access to things like extracted target features or calculated initialization values they most likely need to hack their way through the source code.
-It is my intimate experience with this pain that encourages me to make the calibration record a first class supported process artifact.

 A calibration framework should provide a record of the process.
 The record must be standardized and contain all the information required to understand and debug the calibration process.
 The record should use standard tooling that is available across different platforms and programming languages.
 The record schema must be version controlled.

+Existing calibration frameworks do not provide easy access to a detailed record of the calibration process.
+If users want access to things like extracted target features or calculated initialization values they most likely need to hack their way through the source code.
+It is my intimate experience with this pain that encourages me to make the calibration record a first class supported process artifact.

 ## Database Record Centered Workflow